ZelaiWangUCR/UCR_CS100_2018winter/README.md

-This program prings "hello git"
+This program asks the user for their name, then says hello.